labgem/PPanGGOLiN/docs/user/RGP/rgpOutputs.md

 ### RGP

-The `regions_of_genomic_plasticity.tsv` is a tsv file that lists all the detected Regions of Genome Plasticity.
-This requires to have run the RGP detection analysis by either using the `panrgp` command or the `rgp` command.
+The `regions_of_genomic_plasticity.tsv` is a TSV file that lists all the detected Regions of Genome Plasticity.
+This requires having run the RGP detection analysis by either using the `panrgp` command or the `rgp` command.

 It can be written with the following command: